router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/configure-and-run-an-orchestrator-instance.md

 To g
 routerd keys unsafe-export-eth-key my-orchestrator-key --keyring-backend file

 - `chains` is an array of objects including info about all the chains you want to listen to as an orchestrator.
+This needs to be done only for external chains i.e. Router chain will not be part of the orchestrator chains config.
 For each chain, you need to provide:
     - `chainId` - the chain id of the network
     - `chainType` - the type of chain, possible values are:
-        `CHAIN_TYPE_ROUTER`,
         `CHAIN_TYPE_EVM`,
         `CHAIN_TYPE_COSMOS`,
         `CHAIN_TYPE_POLKADOT`,